-Red Light (1) above the Power Meter indicates that the salt level in the pool is on the high side.
+A Solid Red Light (3) above the Power Meter (2) indicates that the salt level in the pool is on the high side.
 This does not harm the Natural Generator, but is provided as a cautionary notice to the user not to add more salt to the pool.
 Operation at very high levels (i.e. above 5500ppm) is not recommended.
-Slowly turn down the Control Knob until the desired orange light illuminates (i.e. desired chlorine production level).